mcarifio/interview/README.md

 ## Layout

-I try to do interview questions in python3 to speed things along for me and interviewer.
+I try to do interview questions in python3 to speed things along for me and the interviewer.
 It hasn't always worked.

 The repo uses [pyenv](https://github.com/pyenv/pyenv#simple-python-version-management-pyenv) for the environment and [poetry](https://poetry.eustace.io/docs/) for the local (project venv) modules.
 In this way, the global environment should remain pristine.